SDOS-Winter2021/Team_4_Issue_Management_Portal/README.md

 6. Generate your MongoDB URI.

-Note: For generating a Mongo URI refer to this [link](https://docs.mongodb.com/guides/server/drivers/)
+Note: For generating a Mongo URI, refer to this [link](https://docs.mongodb.com/guides/server/drivers/)

 7. Navigate to `imap-backend/` in a separate command prompt.